The 2018 Story Walk season has ended. However, enjoy

 With the trail’s entrance steps outside the school, it can be useful both during and after school hours.
 Active family engagement during the summer and autumn with a new story every two weeks beginning mid May through October will encourage participants to visit often.
-At our May 12 Community Dinner, our Story Walk was book #1's first showing.
+At our May 18 Community BBQ, our Story Walk was book #1's first showing.
 A group of fifth grade students led the tour.
-This event made the front page of the St. Albans Messenger!
+Ruthie Laroche covered this event.
+Check out the 'News Coverage' page for this year's article.
+Last year, our May 12 dinner made the front page of the St. Albans Messenger!
 Click here to read all about it!
 The story lineup is posted here on the 'Our Stories' page.
 The Story Walk Project provides consecutive pages from a picture book laminated and mounted on posts for children and families to read as they walk along the path.
 This adventure combines literacy, physical activity, and exploration of nature.
+New for the 2018 season is an active component...
+Pictured above is a Yoga station, which Beth, Amelia, and Emma are modeling.

 After visiting the trail, please post a comment in 1 of 2 places: in the notebook inside the black mailbox, or here on our blog.
 We would love to have feedback from the community who interacts with this adventure.
 While using the trail, please remember the woodsmen's promise to "leave the train in the same, if not better, condition than you found it' by picking up any litter and not disturbing the plants or wildlife"; doing so will ensure that the Story Walk Project can remain an enjoyable place to visit over and over again.

 Please come again soon.